Fast and Safe: Accelerated gradient methods with optimality certificates and underestimate sequences: Underestimate Sequence

-Definition~\ref{def:UES} is different from Nesterov's Estimate Sequence (ES) in two ways.
-Firstly, both our UES and Nesterov's ES contain a sequence of estimators $\{\phi_k(x)\}_{k=0}^\infty$ for $F(x)$, and $\phi_k^*$ converges to $F^*$ as $k$ increases.
-However, in Definition~\ref{def:UES} $\phi_k(x)$ must be a \emph{lower/under estimator} of $F(x)$ for all $k\geq0$, while this does not necessarily hold for an ES.
-Nesterov's proof is based on the fact that $F(x_{k}) \leq \phi^*_{k}$, but this \emph{does not hold} in our case.
-Secondly, the definition of an ES only contains two sequences, while the UES has an extra sequence of points $\{x_k\}_{k=0}^\infty$.
+Definition~\ref{def:UES} is different from Nesterov's Estimate Sequence (ES) in several ways.
+Although both a UES and an ES contain a sequence of estimators $\{\phi_k(x)\}_{k=0}^\infty$ for $F$, Definition~\ref{def:UES} shows that $\phi_k$ must be a \emph{lower/under estimator} of $F$ for all $k\geq0$, but this necessarily does not hold for an ES.
+Nesterov's ES convergence guarantees rely upon $F(x_{k}) \leq \phi^*_{k}$ holding, but this \emph{does not hold} in our case.
+Moreover, the definition of an ES only contains two sequences, while the UES has an extra sequence of points $\{x_k\}_{k=0}^\infty$.
 This enables us to show that the gap between the function value at $x_k$ and $\phi_k^*$ decreases in the $k$th iteration.
+The quantities in Definition~\ref{def:UES} and Proposition~\ref{prop:UES} are all computable; they do not require knowledge of $x^*$.
+(A more detailed comparison can be found in Appendix~\ref{sec:appendix}.)

-Proposition~\ref{prop:UES} shows that any sequences that form a UES (i.e., any sequences that satisfy Definition~\ref{def:UES}) are guaranteed to converge to the optimal solution of problem \eqref{eq:Problem} \emph{and} the estimate of the duality gap $F(x_k) -\phi_k^*$ is also guaranteed to converge at a linear rate.
+Proposition~\ref{prop:UES} shows that, if $\lambda_k\to 0$ (where $\lambda_{k+1} = \prod_{j=0}^{k}(1-\alpha_j)$), then any sequences that form a UES (i.e., satisfy Definition~\ref{def:UES}) are guaranteed to converge to the optimal solution of problem \eqref{eq:Problem}, and $F(x_k) -\phi_k^* \to 0$.
+Additionally, if $\alpha_k \in (0,1)$ is constant for all $k\geq 0$, then a linear rate of convergence holds.
 Thus, the UES construction provides a general framework for determining whether an optimization algorithm for problem \eqref{eq:Problem} will converge (linearly).
-In particular, if the iterates generated by an optimization algorithm satisfy Definition~\ref{def:UES}, then that algorithm is not only convergent, but also achieves a linear rate of convergence.
+In particular, if the iterates generated by an optimization algorithm satisfy Definition~\ref{def:UES} and $\lambda_k \to 0$, then that algorithm converges.

-The UES framework is not only interesting from a theoretical perspective, but it also provides a major practical advantage.
-In particular, $F(x_k) -\phi_k^*$ provides a natural stopping criterion when designing algorithms, due to the fact that $F(x_k)$ and $\phi_k^*$ are upper and lower bounds for $F^*$, respectively.
-This difference is a kind of surrogate for the duality gap, and subsequently, algorithms that adhere to the UES framework are provided with a certificate of optimality, which is a highly desirable attribute.
+The UES framework is not only interesting from a theoretical perspective, but it also has an important practical advantage.
+In particular, $F(x_k) -\phi_k^*$ provides a natural stopping criterion when designing algorithms, because $F(x_k)$ and $\phi_k^*$ are upper and lower bounds for $F^*$, respectively.
+This difference is a kind of surrogate for the duality gap, so algorithms that adhere to the UES framework are provided with a certificate of optimality, which is a desirable attribute.